KarchinLab/mhcnuggets/README.md

 ```bash
 python scripts/predict.py -a HLA-A0201 -p data/test/test_peptides.peps
 ```
+You can use the `-o` flag to specify an output path, otherwise the output is written to `stdout`

 ### Training ###
 If you'd like to get fancy and train your own models on your own